PRASADD65/techeazy-devops/README.md

 - Set the AWS credentials in the Repository secrets.
 - Set the S3 bucket name for the backend terraform.tfstate file storage in the backend.tf file.
 This bucket have to prebuild on the cloud before the command terraform apply execute.
 - Once you are all set with your codes, push to the github repo.
-- Upon push to the github repo, the jobs will be taken care by as following:
+- Upon push to the github repo with tag like deploy-dev/deploy-prod, trigger workflow.
+The jobs will be taken care by as following:
    - The job will be build in Github hosted runner (default runner).
    - The .github/workflow/deploy.yml file will be responsible for create the infrastructure.
    - The .github/workflow/destroy.yml file will be responsible for destory the infrastructure.
    - the infrastructures will be managed with different different workspace to maintain the infrastructure as per stage, eg. dev or prod.
    - Set the stage dev/prod on the Run workflow "Deploy in the AWS Infrastructure with Terraform workflow" to deploy the infrastructure.
- - Type "destroy" in the Run workflow in the "Destroy AWS destroy infrastructure workflow" to destroy the infrastructure.
+   - Set the stage dev/prod in the Run workflow in the "Destroy AWS destroy infrastructure workflow" to destroy the infrastructure.
- - You have to manually type "destroy" to prevent accidental delete of infrastructure.
+---